-CLOTHESLINE Protocol - How to dry your clothes using a Clothesline
+Clothesline Protocol - How to Save Money Drying Your Clothes Using a Clothesline

 Drying Clothes on an old fashioned Clothesline